YahooArchive/express-map/README.md

 **Note:** You can map the same route more than once with different names, or provide an array as the `name` in `app.map`.
-This creates **aliases**, where you can reference the path by either of the names later on, and it'll return the same URL path.
+This creates **aliases**, where you can reference the path by any of the names later on, and it'll return the same URL path.
 However, as we'll see later, each route only has one canonical `name`, that you can access as part of the route object.

 ### `app.getRouteMap([annotations])`

 This function returns the route map object, which contains the route metadata serialized into an object that can be used anywhere.
 If we took the above routes, the serialized object would look like this:

 ```js
 {